dianavile/Code-Notes/Style.md

 - [video- Styling for focus :focus pseudo selector](https://youtu.be/ZooEnrj8aMc).

-Input Modality
+### b.
+Input Modality:
+- [video_ Styling native/non-native buttons](https://youtu.be/bfPGicTGBTI).

+### c.
 Styling with Aria
-Responsive design for multiple-devices
-Mobile Screen Readers
-Seque to Color & Contrast
-Contrast Requierements

-- [video_ Styling native/non-native buttons](https://youtu.be/bfPGicTGBTI).

-- Styling with ARIA ==> using ARIA attribute as an attribute selector.
+- Styling with ARIA ==> use ARIA attribute as an attribute selector.
 This made a good verification that I set the aria state properly.

-- Responsive website:
+### d.
+Responsive design for multiple-devices:
   - [WebAim](https://webaim.org/standards/wcag/checklist#sc1.4.4).
   - meta viewport tag: `<meta name="viewport" content="width=device-width, initial-scale=1">`
   - In meta viewport tag: don't use `user-scalable=no` ==> prevent user from zooming the screen.